020 88309782

 When Do You Remove a Wooden Floor?

 For some people, a worn and distressed wooden floor is not the only reason to have it replaced.
-If your budget allows it and you are sick and tired of the look of the floor you have lived with for so many years, you can totally choose to remove the old floor and have a new one installed.
-Of course, keep in mind that a replacement and wood floor fitting service will probably cause disruption to your day-to-day life, therefore, consider whether or not you will be bothered to go through all of that or you don’t mind at all.
+If your budget allows it and you are sick and tired of the look of the floor you have lived with for so many years, you can choose to remove the old floor and have a new one installed.
+Of course, keep in mind that a replacement and wood floor fitting service will probably disrupt your day-to-day life, therefore, consider whether or not you will be bothered to go through all of that or if you don’t mind at all.

 Removing Floating Laid Wood Flooring